Squirrel Girl: Fictional character biography

-Later, she gets jealous when her crush, Chipmunk Hunk, starts dating a classmate named Mary.
-Nancy, Tippy Toe, and Koi Boi help set her up an online dating profile, which leads to many unsuccessful dates, one of which ends with an encounter with the Mole Man, who is angered by how Doreen's earlier suggestions to Kraven has affected his home.
-Doreen apologizes to him and the two have a conversation about his situation, leading the Mole Man to proposing to Doreen on the spot and a number of follow up schemes to get Doreen to go on a date with him.
+Later, she gets jealous when her crush Chipmunk Hunk, starts dating a classmate named Mary.
+Nancy, Tippy-Toe, and Koi Boi help set her up an online dating profile, which leads to many unsuccessful dates, one of which ends with an encounter with the Mole Man, who is angered by how Doreen's earlier suggestions to Kraven has affected his home.
+Doreen apologizes to him and the two have a conversation about his situation, leading the Mole Man to proposing to Doreen on the spot and several subsequent schemes to get Doreen to go on a date with him.
 He threatens to bury a number of worldwide landmarks if she doesn't date him, and after Nancy is nearly kidnapped by him and being swarmed by the media, she goes to confront Mole Man only to find that the Tricephalous is in love with him.
 Doreen lets the beast defeat her to woo Mole Man and get him off her back for good, and decides that dating isn't right for her at the moment after seeing that Mary is a nice fit for Chipmunk Hunk.

 Squirrel Girl also had an alternate version of herself due to time travel running around for decades interfering with Doctor Doom's plans.
-As a result, she released an AI Doombot that eventually became Gwenpool's nemesis, Vincent Doonan.
+As a result, she released an A.I.
+Doombot that eventually becomes Gwenpool's nemesis, Vincent Doonan.
 They later reconcile and at Gwen's insistence he even lets Squirrel Girl examine him for her computer class.
 She then follows Gwenpool to Hell to rescue her brother Teddy Poole and they defeat Mephisto.
 While there though Gwen points out that in the Marvel universe the devil is very real and punchable, suggesting that heroes should do so all the time confusing Squirrel Girl.
 Running out of pages, Gwen then leaves, getting Teddy back to Earth to her and runs off to do other things before her comic comes to an end.